LordBluue3/Atalhos/README.md

 # Atalhos
-Criando atalhos para a aberturas de .AppImage no linux sem a necessidade de digitar códigos no terminal
+Criando atalho para a aberturas de .AppImage no linux sem a necessidade de digitar códigos no terminal